seafloor-geodesy/gnatss/docs/position_inversion.md

 One of the strengths of GNATSS is that it can identify and flag outlier residuals according to a user-defined threshold.
-Since the first run showed that the vast majority of residuals were <500 cm from the mean, we run gnatss again while setting the outlier threshold to 500:
+Since the first run showed that the vast majority of residuals were <500 cm from the mean, we will run GNATSS again while setting the outlier threshold to 500.
+In this run, we no longer need to run the posfilter mode since the _gps_solution.csv_ file was generated previously.
+To take advantage of this, we can use the "--from-cache" flag, which will direct GNATSS to skip the posfilter mode and look for the _gps_solution.csv_ file in the output directory.
+We don't even need to update the configuration file!

 ```
-gnatss run --extract-dist-center --extract-process-dataset --qc --distance-limit 150 --residual-limit 500
+gnatss run --from-cache --distance-limit 150 --residual-limit 500 NDP1_2022.yaml
 ```

 After doing this, you will notice that the solution itself has not changed.